Speaking: work with me

 I’m based in the UK and available for podcast interviews, panel discussions, and speaking engagements (in-person or remote).

-To discuss a conversation, email me at rozmorriswriter at gmail dotcom.
+Email me at rozmorriswriter at gmail dotcom.

 Or connect with me on Facebook.